 Aileron Estates.
 Inspiration comes in many forms.
-Proprietor Shannon O’Shaughnessy became severely ill and had a brush with death when she was only 38 years old; fortunately she has since recovered but while later reflecting on the seriousness of the situation, she became inspired to get her pilots license and ultimately did so.
-However, this wasn’t her first introduction to flying; her father flew small planes and during high school Shannon even began studing for a pilot’s license but at the time, never completed her training.
+Proprietor Shannon O’Shaughnessy became severely ill and had a brush with death when she was only 38 years old; fortunately, she has since recovered but while later reflecting on the seriousness of the situation, she became inspired to get her pilots license and ultimately did so.
+However, this wasn’t her first introduction to flying; her father flew small planes and during high school Shannon even began studying for a pilot’s license but at the time, never completed her training.

 Raised in southern Minnesota in a farming community, Shannon was attracted to agriculture early in her childhood.
 Her introduction to Napa Valley was in 1990 when her parents purchased a piece of property on the north side of Oakville Cross Road.
 Thinking this land was going to be ideally suited for Cabernet Sauvignon, they soon found discovered this was not the case and soon planted the site to Sauvignon Blanc.
 Later her family established O’Shaughnessy Vineyard on Howell Mountain.

 Shannon has worked in the wine industry for more than two decades in numerous capacities, including in distribution, brand consulting, sales and for O’Shaughnessy Estate during their early years.

 An Aileron is a hinged surface (little wing) on an aircraft’s primary wings used to control an airplane’s flight path or direction.
 These flaps are most noticeable when one sits near a wing in a commercial jet; when landing these flaps are raised and lowered.
 Dovetailing well with her love of flight, the word aileron also relates to choosing one’s own lifestyle and path.